 Our Gardening at USask Facebook and Instagram page post multiple times a week on topics that are important, right now, to your garden.
 If you are having an issue with an insect, disease, or plant odds are good other people are too.
 In addition to timely information, we also keep you up to date on new research, coming events, upcoming courses, and hort job opportunities.
 Check us out to see if we have something posted to help you or search our feed by clicking the magnifying glass.

 - All of our advice is pesticide-free.

 - We do not do home visits or garden design.

-- The University of Saskatchewan is closed to the public due to covid, so we are not available for in-person consultations and cannot accept plant or insect samples by mail.
+- We are not available for in-person consultations and cannot accept plant or insect samples by mail.

 - We will reply to you either by email or by phone, whichever you prefer.
 Texting is not available.

 - We do not do lab analysis (water, disease or soil tests) here but can refer you to a lab.

 - Requests are answered in the order they are received.
 It may take several business days to reply to your question, depending on the volume of requests.
 We appreciate your patience!